wui-hong/tp/docs/DeveloperGuide.md

 1. User requests to add a new person.
 2. Spend n Split informs the user that the new person has been added.
-3. Spend n Split shows the updated contacts list.
+3. Spend n Split shows the updated contact list.

 Use case ends.